bettinaswynnerton/learning-with-Astra/README.md

 ) WITH CLUSTERING ORDER BY (commentid DESC);
 ```

-Show us your own tables - for a data model of your choice.
+Show us your own tables - for the data model of your choice.

 ```
 Update with your own table
 ```

-Be bold and try your hand at data modelling for a more interesting use case, include diagrams etc to make it more interesting and better convey your ideas.

-# Insert some data
+## Insert some data ##

 Here some example data that we used in the workshop: